scribe-public/sample-policies/discovery/README.md

 #### Token Not Used

-Verify that tokens have been used
+Verify that tokens have been used.

+#### Token Expiration

+Verify that tokens are not expired.

 ## GitLab Pipeline Attestation